-BP invested a lot of time, energy, and money into their PR campaign following the spill.
+BP invested a lot of time, energy, and money into its PR campaign following the spill.

-In fact, they are still spending tons of money reminding us of what they’ve done to clean up the spill.
+In fact, BP spent tons of money reminding us of what they’ve done to clean up the spill.

 Developing a Public Relations Strategy is instrumental in influencing the public image of an organization.

 A good strategy can help build rapport with customers, employees, and the general public.